-The culmination of years of planning and fundraising, groundbreaking is set for March 2023 for the Divinity School’s history-making Living Village, which Dean Sterling describes as the most important built structure at Yale University for the environment.
+The culmination of years of planning and fundraising is the Divinity School’s history-making Living Village, which Dean Sterling describes as the most important built structure at Yale University for the environment.
 By generating more energy than it uses, the regenerative student residential hall will set a new standard at Yale and for the higher education sector, challenging other colleges and universities to use sustainable design themselves in future dormitory construction.

 The Living Village will be more than a building.
 The students who reside there will learn through their participation of the operation of the building, helping regulate the temperature, caring for the water treatment facilities, and monitoring the solar roof shingles and the energy they generate.
 Students will also be trained to serve as guides to visitors and tourist groups

 In addition, YDS plans to hire a Living Village building manager who will direct programming that turns the facility into a learning laboratory and helps equip YDS students to become environmental leaders in their lives after YDS.